ncsa/Delta_doc/docs/source/visualization.rst

     :alt: mpi parallel advanced settings
     :width: 1000px

-Options → Save Settings after filling in the above.
+**Options** → **Save Settings** after filling in the above.

-Proceeding with the tutorial, this is the view from the client and noise.silo example (found in the visit installation data/).
+Proceeding with the tutorial, this is the view from the client and noise.silo example (found in the VisIt installation data/):

 ..  image:: aux_pages/images/visit_client_server/05_visit-mpi-noise-final.png
     :alt: client view of noise example